-In the field of art and design, a member of the thesis committee acting as the thesis advisor is disqualified from the grading decision.
-Only those members of the thesis committee who have completed a study attainment of corresponding level or who have been appointed professors may take part in the decision-making of the thesis committee.
+Programme committee approves and grades the thesis based on examination statement and grade proposal.
+Only those members of the programme committee who have completed a study attainment of corresponding level or who have been appointed professors may take part in the committee decision making on thesis approval and grades.

 A thesis may be failed if it does not meet the requirements set for theses or if the student has violated against the university code of academic integrity while working on it (e.g. through plagiarism).
 If the thesis is failed, the process starts over with the student obtaining approval for the topic from the thesis supervisor.
 If failing the thesis was not due to reasons related to the topic, the same topic may be re-approved.
-If the thesis was failed due to plagiarism or other violation of the code of academic integrity, the violation is handled in accordance with the Aalto University Code of Academic Integrity and Handling of Violations Thereof.Previously approved parts of the thesis are still valid even if the thesis is failed or the student interrupts the evaluation process.
+If the thesis was failed due to plagiarism or other violation of the code of academic integrity, the violation is handled in accordance with the Aalto University Code of Academic Integrity and Handling of Violations Thereof.
+Previously approved parts of the thesis are still valid even if the thesis is failed or the student interrupts the evaluation process.

-The student has the right to receive a written notification of the grade, including the written statements of the examiners and any reasons given for the grade, after the meeting of the thesis evaluation group.

-Students dissatisfied with their thesis grade should first discuss the evaluation with the thesis supervisor or with the chair of the thesis evaluation group.
+The student has the right to receive a written notification of the grade after the programme committee meeting, including the written statement of the examiners and any reasoning given for the grade.
+Students dissatisfied with their thesis grade should first discuss the evaluation with the thesis supervisor..